SachinVarghese/pgamber/README.md

 ![pgAmber](./Diagrams.png)

-### Aside
+#### Aside

 The project name **pgAmber**, pronounced as 'paigamber' is a synonym for clairvoyant (or prophet) in conjunction with the aim of enabling the users to foresee data quality related issues.
-The current version is limited to detecting outlier records in numerical data tables.